 Antares 23T – exceptionally variable wing loading for the „open class“!

 Not only are our two different motorization alternatives responsible for the Antares 23’s high flexibility.

 With an extremely big spectrum of different wing loadings ranging from 34 to 58 kilos per square meter especially the Antares 23T's variability seems to be unrivaled.
 Having been optimized for competition flying, this version has no less than twelve individually controllable, hands-off coordinated wing tanks as well as a fin tank, which may be emptied in 4 steps - a total capacity of more than 353 liters (93 US gal).
 The waterballast can be finely metered to adjust for any weather situation, without having to change the optimal center of mass.
 Our Antares 23T can thus at high speeds well keep up with any competing wing span, and it does so - flying an impressive speed of 148 kilometers per hour (80 kts) - with a best glide ratio of 60.

 Best climbing qualities, excellent gliding performance even at high speeds, most efficient in thermals as well as non-problematic handling characteristics.

 Extreme concepts tend to malfunction; sometimes they are not that practical.
 However we are offering an optimum solution between the extremes, without taking any prisoners.
 Weak weather in spring or during fall time, strong days in the peak season – at the same moment it will at all times be suitable for daily use, and it is an insiders’ tip for contests.

-Antares 23 – this means major technological expertise in designing ultra light and high tensile structures, high construction quality due to our large and continouosly growing experience in the serial production of the Antares-family, permanently enlarged service - well,... that's Lange Aviation.
+Antares 23 – this means major technological expertise in designing ultra light and high-strength structures, high construction quality due to our large and continouosly growing experience in the serial production of the Antares-family, permanently growing service - well,... that's Lange Aviation.